z5267282/mve/README.md

 You will be prompted to enter a source folder and then view videos.
 Once all videos have been viewed and recorded with a treatment, editing occurs immediately thereafter.

+In stateless mode, the config is based on `constants.defaults`.

 # History Structure

 A folder with the following structure will store all editing history: